Too many Power Supplies? Here's how to find the right one

 Bestseller

-The 80 PLUS certification indicates the efficiency level of a power supply unit (PSU) under varying loads, which is essential for energy savings and overall system performance.
-Higher certifications not only reduce electricity costs but also contribute to less heat generation, improving the longevity and reliability of the components in your PC.
+The 80 PLUS certificate indicates the energy efficiency of a power supply unit (PSU), which is crucial for performance and cost-effectiveness.
+Higher efficiency ratings can lead to lower electricity bills and less heat generation, enhancing the overall longevity and reliability of your PC components.

 Popular options (you can select more than one)